List of Star Trek: The Next Generation episodes: Streaming

 The digital distribution of the remastered series has been through services such as iTunes and Amazon Video.
 Seasons 1 and 2 were released on the US, Canadian and UK iTunes stores in early 2013, in both high and standard definition.
 Seasons 3 and 4 were released on the US and Canadian iTunes stores in the second half of 2013, and on the UK store in March 2014 - again in both high and standard definition.
 In early 2014, the first four seasons were added to the Australian iTunes Store in both high and standard definition.
 Both high and standard definition versions of Season 5 were released digitally in the US via Amazon Video and iTunes in early May 2014, and later in the UK, Canadian and Australian iTunes stores.
 In December 2014, Season 6 was added in both high and standard definition to the US iTunes Store.

 The complete series was added to the Netflix streaming service in the US in 2011.
 In 2015, the series was updated to the high-definition re-edited version of the show.
-Although the series was available to subscribers on Netflix, Hulu, and Amazon Prime for a number of years, after Paramount launched its own streaming service, it stopped renewing streaming rights to the Star Trek series, and by early 2022, The Next Generation was available for streaming only from Paramount+.
+Although the series was available to subscribers on Netflix, Hulu, and Amazon Prime for a number of years, after Paramount launched its own streaming service, it stopped renewing streaming rights to the Star Trek series, and by late 2025, The Next Generation was available for streaming only from Paramount+.